Adverse selection in life insurance

 How adverse selection impacts the life insurance industry

 Life insurance providers attempt to accurately profile each policyholder’s risk class so that the company is prepared to pay out death benefits when needed.
 Each of your premium payments will fund your death benefit when you pass away.
-When unhealthy or high-risk individuals are more likely to purchase life insurance than healthy, low-risk individuals, it puts a greater strain on life insurers’ ability to pay out death benefits for their policyholders.
+When unhealthy or high-risk individuals purchase life insurance more often than healthy, low-risk individuals, it puts a greater strain on life insurers’ finances.
 Because of this, life carriers may be more likely to increase premiums or outright deny coverage to higher-risk applicants.

 Life insurance underwriters group policyholders into the following risk classes: